bttalisman/design_customization/README.md

 Colors and Palettes are used to manage color usage.
 Color objects can be created for appealing colors, and grouped into Palettes.
 In this way a customer's choices can be limited.

 A Replacement Image is essentially an uploaded file that will replace a 'placed item' found in an AI file.
+ReplacementImages may contain image files or zip archives containing image files.
+In the case that a ReplacementImage is a zip, its items will be cycled through randomly when replacing placed items for a version.

 A Collage is an alternative to a Replacement Image, essentially being a collection of images, currently implemented as a connection to Instagram.
 When created, a collage downloads a collection of images from Instagram into an OS folder.

+A ManagedAsset is an image or a block of text that can be associated with a template.
+Versions of a template will display these images and text.
+The intention is to give the user creating the version a clue about what can be produced.

 ![alt text]( https://github.com/bttalisman/design_customization/blob/master/diagram.jpg "Diagram")